It’s with great pride and excitement that we present our new brand.

 Residency Training at ECU Health Medical Center

-ECU Health Medical Center has a history of training pharmacy residents for over 25 years in hospital pharmacy, academia and research.
+ECU Health Medical Center has a history of training pharmacy residents for over 30 years in hospital pharmacy, academia and research.
 Residents join a department that provides specialized, decentralized clinical services across nearly all specialties and populations.
 Pharmacists work collaboratively with physicians, physicians in training, advanced practice providers and nurses to provide care to patients with a wide range of clinical problems.
-The system also incorporates the latest technology to deliver leading-edge clinical care, including EPIC to provide CPOE, clinical decision support, MyChart and telemedicine initiatives.
-We offer a PGY1 pharmacy residency, PGY2 Critical Care Pharmacy Residency, PGY2 Emergency Medicine Pharmacy Residency and PGY2 Infectious Diseases Pharmacy Residency.
+The system also incorporates the latest technology to deliver leading-edge clinical care, including EPIC to provide computerized physician order entry (CPOE), clinical decision support, MyChart and telemedicine initiatives.
+We offer a PGY1 Pharmacy Residency, PGY2 Critical Care Pharmacy Residency, PGY2 Emergency Medicine Pharmacy Residency and PGY2 Infectious Diseases Pharmacy Residency.
 Our programs are proud to offer residents a diverse and flexible pharmacy training experience with rotations in a variety of clinical areas.

 Frequently Asked Questions